 Account funnel reporting can actually be done.

 In B2B, demand funnel reporting is critical as it provides insight into how your organization’s qualification and engagement process is working versus where it can be enhanced and improved.
 Typically, this is done at the person level.
-However, given advances in technology and an increased focus on ABM, firms like TOPO have encouraged the market to do funnel reporting at the account level.
+However, given advances in technology and an increased focus on ABM, analyst firms like Forrester have encouraged the market to do funnel reporting at the account level.
 We’re HUGE advocates of this and encourage every B2B organization to look at funnel reporting at the account level.

 The question is how to do account funnel reporting if your company uses leads extensively in its CRM.
 The answer is not well.
 If you want funnel reporting at the account level without creating a brittle process that uses workarounds, then you need to standardize on contacts and accounts (and not leads).